MIC-DKFZ/nnUNet/readme.md

 Running `nnUNet_plan_and_preprocess` will populate your folder with preprocessed data.
 You will find the output in nnUNet_preprocessed/TaskXXX_MYTASK. `nnUNet_plan_and_preprocess` creates subfolders with preprocessed data for the 2D U-Net as well as all applicable 3D U-Nets.
-It will also create 'plans' files (with the ending.pkl).
-These contain the generated segmentation pipeline configuration will be read by the nnUNetTrainer (see below).
+It will also create 'plans' files (with the ending.pkl) for the 2D and 3D configurations.
+These files contain the generated segmentation pipeline configuration and will be read by the nnUNetTrainer (see below).
+Note that the preprocessed data folder only contains the training cases.
+The test images are not preprocessed (they are not looked at at all!).
+Their preprocessing happens on the fly during inference.

 `--verify_dataset_integrity` should be run at least for the first time the command is run on a given dataset.
 This will execute some checks on the dataset to ensure that it is compatible with nnU-Net.
 If this check has passed once, it can be omitted in future runs.
+If you adhere to the dataset conversion guide (see above) then this should pass without issues :-)

 Note that `nnUNet_plan_and_preprocess` accepts several additional input arguments.
 Running `-h` will list all of them along with a description.
 If you run out of RAM during preprocessing, you may want to adapt the number of processes